frigtear/lorenza-portfolio/README.txt

-A 3D art portfolio for my mother built with webGPU and django, currently a WIP as I learn computer graphics
+A 3D art portfolio for my mother built with webGPU and django. projct on pause indefinitely, but theres still a lot of work that went into it, so im leaving it up.